Jun-Lizst/leo1234jv4/content/posts/review-brain-oscillation.md

 **\_What’s surprising is that every relay cell in every thalamic nucleus of every species studied so far shows this behavior, and this is seen only rarely in other neuronal types in the central nervous system[Scholarpedia]._** This phenomenon draw my interest to find the deeper molecular mechanism of the selectivity and evolutionally conservativeness.

-Go back to oscillation, the relationship between the brain oscillation and the T type channel was established by one report that the less active input circuit from cholinergic parabrachial to thalamus during slow-wave sleep phase promote the tendency of relay neurons to fire in the burst mode[Sherman et al., 2009] and this low Ca2+ threshold spikes tends to be synchronized and rhythmic among neurons in the thalamus [Sherman et al., 2009].
+Go back to oscillation, the relationship between the brain oscillation and the T type channel was established by one report that the less active input circuit from cholinergic parabrachial to thalamus during slow-wave sleep phase promote the tendency of relay neurons to fire in the burst mode[[Sherman et al., 2009](https://brainmaster.com/software/pubs/brain/Exploring%20the%20Thalamus%20and%20Its%20Role%20in%20Cortical%20Function.pdf)] and this low Ca2+ threshold spikes tends to be synchronized and rhythmic among neurons in the thalamus[[Sherman et al., 2009](https://brainmaster.com/software/pubs/brain/Exploring%20the%20Thalamus%20and%20Its%20Role%20in%20Cortical%20Function.pdf)].
 What’s more, this synchronized, rhythmic bursting depends on interactions among reticular cells and between reticular and relay cells in thalamus.
-It is important to note that not all thalamic cells show rhythmic bursting during slow-wave sleep and that such bursting is typically interspersed with periods of tonic firing[Sherman et al., 2009].
+It is important to note that not all thalamic cells show rhythmic bursting during slow-wave sleep and that such bursting is typically interspersed with periods of tonic firing[[Sherman et al., 2009](https://brainmaster.com/software/pubs/brain/Exploring%20the%20Thalamus%20and%20Its%20Role%20in%20Cortical%20Function.pdf)].

-In the cortex, the pyramidal neurons arranged in an extreme order which give an anatomical basis for oscillation generation[Globus et al., 1967a;1967b], The reason seems that when the nerve cells are arranged in the same direction, the pyramidal cells are arranged in a regular way, and their apical dendrites reach to the surface of the cortex in the same direction[Chang et al., 1951], a larger amount of electricity can be recorded, otherwise, electrical signals travel in different directions, cancelling each other out and unable to form a strong electric field[伍国锋 et al., 2000].
+In the cortex, the pyramidal neurons arranged in an extreme order which give an anatomical basis for oscillation generation[[Globus et al., 1967a](https://doi.org/10.1016/0014-4886(67)90093-3)] [[Globus et al., 1967b](https://doi.org/10.1002/cne.901310207)], The reason seems that when the nerve cells are arranged in the same direction, the pyramidal cells are arranged in a regular way, and their apical dendrites reach to the surface of the cortex in the same direction[[Chang et al., 1951](https://doi.org/10.1152/jn.1951.14.1.1)], a larger amount of electricity can be recorded, otherwise, electrical signals travel in different directions, cancelling each other out and unable to form a strong electric field[伍国锋 et al., 2000].

 The electrical properties of cortical neurons include the intrinsic electrical activity of the neurons themselves (membrane potential and its fluctuations); conductance of action potential (conduction of nerve impulses); The excitatory or inhibitory postsynaptic potential(EPSP/IPSP) produced during synaptic transmission.
-Sanchezvives et al. reported that using intracellular direct current injection to hyperpolarize or depolarize cortical neurons did not change either the duration of the depolarized state or the slow oscillation frequency in the recorded neuron which suggested that the slow oscillation is generated as a network event but intrinsically in the neuron recorded [Sanchezvives et al., 2000].
+Sanchezvives et al. reported that using intracellular direct current injection to hyperpolarize or depolarize cortical neurons did not change either the duration of the depolarized state or the slow oscillation frequency in the recorded neuron which suggested that the slow oscillation is generated as a network event but intrinsically in the neuron recorded[[Sanchezvives et al., 2000](https://doi.org/10.1038/79848)].
 Generally speaking, the brain oscillation is considered to be the sum of postsynaptic potentials when the neuronal groups in the cortex synchronously being active.

-**Now, we will go into the question that which cell type is the major player in the generation of oscillation?**  It was reported that GABAergic interneurons was considered as one of the major players in generating or regulating the neuronal oscillation according to previous studies [Sohal et al., 2009, Veit et al., 2017].
+**Now, we will go into the question that which cell type is the major player in the generation of oscillation?**  It was reported that GABAergic interneurons was considered as one of the major players in generating or regulating the neuronal oscillation according to previous studies[[Sohal et al., 2009](https://doi.org/10.1038/nature07991)][[Veit et al., 2017](https://doi.org/10.1016/j.neuron.2017.11.033)].

 ## Delta:
-Striatal medium spiny neurons (MSNs), one of the inhibitory neurons, contain distinct neuron activity fluctuations, that is up and down[Wilson et al., 1996, Mahon et al., 2006].
+Striatal medium spiny neurons (MSNs), one of the inhibitory neurons, contain distinct neuron activity fluctuations, that is up and down[[Wilson et al., 1996](https://doi.org/10.1523/jneurosci.16-07-02397.1996)][Mahon et al., 2006](https://doi.org/10.1523/JNEUROSCI.3987-06.2006).
 Upstates represent a package of EPSP and IPSP that cause a significant elevation in membrane conductance, whereas downstates are associated with decreased synaptic activity.
-During upstates, **the mixture of excitatory and inhibitory inputs demonstrate a “balanced” state that favors the generation of gamma oscillations**[Headley et al., 2017].
-It is important to note that striatal upstates are not generated by local circuit interactions within the striatum, but imposed by corticostriatal neurons driving striatal interneurons and MSNs[Mahon et al., 2001].
+During upstates, **the mixture of excitatory and inhibitory inputs demonstrate a “balanced” state that favors the generation of gamma oscillations**[[Headley et al., 2017](https://doi.org/10.1038/s41539-016-0001-2)].
+It is important to note that striatal upstates are not generated by local circuit interactions within the striatum, but imposed by corticostriatal neurons driving striatal interneurons and MSNs[[Mahon et al., 2001](https://doi.org/10.1093/cercor/11.4.360)].
 In short, delta oscillations arise from the propagation of activity throughout the cortex and stratum delta activity depends on cortical inputs.

 ## Theta:
-Theta oscillations (4–11 Hz) are found active in the hippocampus [Buzsáki et al., 2002].
-In the behaving rat, the majority of CA1 interneurons in hippocampus discharge on the descending phase of theta in the pyramidal cells layer and discharge on the ascending phase in the apical dentritic layers [Buzsáki et al., 2002].
+Theta oscillations (4–11 Hz) are found active in the hippocampus[[Buzsáki et al., 2002](https://doi.org/10.1016/s0896-6273(02)00586-x)].
+In the behaving rat, the majority of CA1 interneurons in hippocampus discharge on the descending phase of theta in the pyramidal cells layer and discharge on the ascending phase in the apical dentritic layers[[Buzsáki et al., 2002](https://doi.org/10.1016/s0896-6273(02)00586-x)].
 Among the interneurons, PV expressing interneurons are found in relation with the mediation of pyramidal cell spiking resonance in the cortical network which support transmission of theta oscillation[Stark et al., 2013].
 Pyramidal cell spiking resonance was basically depend on the hyperpolarization-activated cyclic nucleotide-sensitive (HCN) channels, which generate a nonselective cation current(Ih)[Narayanan and Johnston, 2008].
 And HCN1 channels was found especially abundant in the distal apical dentrites of CA1 pyramidal cells[Stuart and Spruston, 1998].
 But how does HCN1s cause the resonance?
 Previous study claim that Ih have an inductive effects and can create a negative feedback which opposes the voltage changes and thus creates resonance [Narayanan and Johnston, 2008].

 ## Beta and Gamma:
 After the creation of optogenetics techniques, scientists are able to manipulate genetically labeled subtype of inhibitory neurons.
 They find that gamma oscillations in vivo are suppressed by inhibiting PV-expressing interneurons, while driving these interneurons using optogenetics method is sufficient to generate emergent gamma-frequency rhythmicity.
 These evidences suggested that PV interneurons are important in the generation of gamma rhythms [Sohal et al., 2009].
 For Beta basis, Rhythmic activation of SOM cells in the local circuit entrains syntonous activity in the narrow 5- to 30-Hz band(Beta)[Chen et al., 2017].
 Distinct subtypes of inhibitory interneuron are known to shape diverse rhythmic activities in the cortex, but **how does the different subtypes of inhibitory interneuron interact with each other to orchestrate specific band activity?**